 Let’s look at two different examples of a supply chain.

-In this example, the e-commerce company operates a website, and that website sells various products on it.
-When a customer places an order for a product, the product order is being processed by technology such as a checkout cart, an order system, or a third-party product like Shopify.
+In this example, the e-commerce company operates a website, and that website sells various products.
+When a customer places an order for a product, the product order is being processed by technology such as a checkout cart, an order system, or a third-party product such as Shopify.
 The payment processors then come in and deal with payment transactions for the order, which actually opens up a new supply chain.

-The payment processors have their own systems, but in the most cases, third parties will be used such as PayPal, Stripe, and they involve banks and other providers.
-When a product order is placed, the warehouse receives the order and ensure the product is ready for delivery.
-The warehousing company can be either in-house or third-party logistics provider.
+The payment processors use their own systems but, in most cases, third parties such as PayPal and Stripe are employed, and they involve banks and other providers.
+When a product order is placed, the warehouse receives the order and ensures the product is ready for delivery.
+The warehousing company can be either in-house or a third-party logistics provider.

 The order then goes from the warehouse to the shipping company.
-And once again, the shipping may be in-house or a third-party shipping company.
+Once again, the shipping may be in-house or a third-party shipping company.
 After shipping, the package arrives at the customer’s door and the customer receives it.
-Finally, the customer’s demand eventually goes back to the website and drives further business.

 Thank you for visiting our resource on supply chains.
 To learn more about external analysis and how to perform strategic analysis, enroll in our Corporate & Business Strategy course today!